15 Collectible Items From the ’80s

 eBay

 With the ability to turn every moment into a tangible memory within seconds, Polaroid cameras were all the rage in the ’80s.
 Today, models like the SX-70 and 635 CL series are celebrated for their retro appeal and connection to analog photography, with models in good working condition selling for several hundred dollars.
-Dubbed “the OG,” a refurbished SX-70 can sell for close to $400, while even “used” models in fair condition can sell for close to $100.
+Dubbed “the OG,” a refurbished SX-70 can sell for close to $400.

 Collection of Masters of the Universe action figures on a blue carpet, featuring several characters in original packaging, a purple panther figure, a green dragon figure, and a large Castle Grayskull playset box with vibrant artwork.